|SUBJECT:||SURVEILLANCE AND MONITORING TECHNOLOGY|

 - Cell phones with cameras

-Surveillance Monitoring or Recording: Means the process of using a Surveillance Camera to observe, review or store visual images for purposes of deterring crime and protecting safety and security.
+Surveillance Monitoring or Recording: Means the process of using a Surveillance Device to observe, review or store visual images for purposes of deterring crime and protecting safety and security.

 University Facilities: Means all University areas on University owned, leased or controlled property, both internal and external, and includes offices, common spaces, labs and all other areas.

-Installation and/or placement of Surveillance Cameras in University Facilities must be pre- approved by the Panel and the President or the appropriate University Vice President.
-Only University personnel designated by the Panel and President or the appropriate University Vice President shall have access to the images captured by Surveillance Monitoring or Recording.
-The designated personnel will be appropriately trained in the responsible use of this information and technology through a training program offered by University Human Resources.
+Installation and/or placement of Surveillance Devices in University Facilities must be pre-approved by the Panel and the President or the appropriate Vice President.
+Only University personnel designated by the Panel and President or the appropriate Vice President shall have access to the images captured by Surveillance Monitoring or Recording.
+The designated personnel will be appropriately trained in the responsible use of this information and technology through a training program offered by Oakland University Police Department.
 The designated personnel will also be supervised by a specific supervisor, with periodic review performed by the Panel.
 Violations of these procedures may result in disciplinary action in accordance with the policies, contracts, rules and regulations governing University employees.

-The conduct of Surveillance Monitoring or Recording, and the use of Surveillance Cameras, must be in a manner consistent with all University Administrative Policies and Procedures.
+The conduct of Surveillance Monitoring or Recording, and the use of Surveillance Devices at, must be in a manner consistent with all University Administrative Policies and Procedures.

 Network connectivity for Surveillance Monitoring or Recording must comply with University Policy #850 Network Policy.